By David Fox

 B7.
 Verify pool is now detached – it will show within the P5 UI as disabled, along with all the volumes contained within it.
 Later, when the volumes are moved to cloud storage, we will re-attach the pool, causing the volumes to be enabled and available to use.

-D – Back to P5 Archive, re-attach the pool to connect to cloud service
+D – Await news from Backblaze, re-attach the pool to connect to cloud service

 Use the ‘Test’ button to verify P5 can connect to the cloud service before proceeding.

-D2.
-Highlight the previously detached pool, and select ‘attach’ from the cog menu.
+D3.
+Highlight the previously detached pool, and select ‘attach’ from the contextual menu.

 You will be prompted to select the Cloud Service that you set up in the previous step.